pagovitsa/redis-client/README.md

 - `getNamespaceSize(namespace)` - Get number of keys in a namespace.
 - `getKeys(namespace)` - Get all keys in a namespace.
 - `getNamespaceSnapshot(namespace, batchSize?)` - **IMPROVED** Get a snapshot of all keys and values in a namespace.
 Now handles all Redis data types (strings, hashes, lists, sets, sorted sets).
+- `getNamespaceSnapshotClean(namespace, batchSize?, pretty?)` - **NEW** Get a clean, JSON-serializable snapshot without prototype issues.
+Perfect for processing and logging.
 - `getNamespaceStringValues(namespace, batchSize?)` - **NEW** Get only string values from a namespace (original behavior).
 - `hget(namespace, key, field?)` - **ENHANCED** Get hash field value.
 When field parameter is omitted, returns all fields.